#eye #eye range:4 #eye rollspeed:.2#eye #eye range:4 #eye rollspeed:.2

 © Amelyn Ng 2025

-Amelyn Ng is an architect, researcher, and Assistant Professor of Architecture at Columbia University GSAPP.
+Amelyn Ng is an architect, researcher, and Assistant Professor of Architecture at Columbia GSAPP.
 She has previously taught at the Rhode Island School of Design and Rice University.

 Architectural media are imperfect records of worlds, unstable inventories, and double-acts of specification and speculation.
 Drawings, models, maps, diagrams, spreadsheets, and instructional formats, all slip between abstraction and material reality.